mognog/pppoe-diagnostic/README.md

 ### Method 4: Hybrid Approach
 The script is smart - if you provide some parameters but not others, it will use what you provide and fall back to saved credentials for the rest.

+## Why Can't We Extract Saved Credentials?

+**Short Answer:** Windows security restrictions prevent it.

+**Technical Details:**
+- Windows stores PPPoE credentials in encrypted form for security
+- Modern Windows versions use Windows Credential Manager with strong encryption
+- Microsoft doesn't provide public APIs to extract saved PPPoE credentials
+- This is intentional security-by-design to protect user credentials

+**What This Means:**
+- ✅ The script can **use** saved credentials for connections
+- ❌ The script **cannot display** the saved username
+- ✅ This is **normal and expected** behavior
+- ✅ Your credentials are **secure** and protected

 ## Script Parameters